 Teaching and Publications

 Since the Fall of 2011, I have been teaching as an adjunct lecturer at Brooklyn College.
 I have taught sections of Exploring Robotics (CORC 3303) and Intro to Programming using C++ (CISC 1110).
-I have found that I love teaching and helping students learn new ideas.
+During the Fall 2013, I am teaching Human Computer Interactions.
+I have found that I love teaching and helping students learn new ideas, so take one of my classes!

 In addition, I continue to publish my work in academic conferences and workshops.
 The list is included here.
-Copies can be found on citeseer or contact me.
+Copies can be found on citeseer, google scholar or contact me.

 - Jordan Salvit and Elizabeth Sklar.
 Modulating Agent Behavior using Human Personality Type.
 In International Workshop on Human-Agent Interaction Design and Models (HAIDM) at Autonomous Agents and MultiAgent Systems (AAMAS), 2012.